finaldie/auto-news/README.md

 ## [UI] Set up Notion database views
-Go to Notion, and create the database views for different sources, e.g. Tweets, Articles, YouTube, RSS, etc
+Go to Notion `ToRead` database page, all the data will flow into this database later on, create the database views for different sources to help us organize flows easier.
+E.g. Tweets, Articles, YouTube, RSS, etc

+Now, enjoy and have fun.

-## Control Panel
+## [Monitoring] Control Panel
 For troubleshooting, we can use the URLs below to access the services and check the logs and data

 | Service | Role            | Panel URL             |